James Rado, who co-created groundbreaking ‘Hair,’ dies at 90

 Clive Barnes, theater critic for The New York Times, called the show “the first Broadway musical in some time to have the authentic voice of today rather than the day before yesterday.”
 The New York Post said it had “unintentional charm,” contagious high spirits and a “young zestfulness” that “make it difficult to resist.”
 Variety, however, called it “loony.”

 It lost the Tony in 1969 to the more traditional “1776” but won a Grammy Award.
-The 2009 revival won the best revival Tony.
-The show was revived on Broadway in 1977 and again in 2009.
+The show was revived on Broadway in 1977 and again in 2009, when it won the best revival Tony.
 It was made into a movie directed by Milos Forman in 1979 starring Treat Williams and Beverly D’Angelo.

-“Hair” spawned four top four singles on the American pop charts, including the No. 1 hit “Aquarius/Let the Sunshine In” by the Fifth Dimension, which won the Grammy Award for record of the year and best pop vocal performance by a group in 1970.
+The “Hair” Broadway cast album charted at No. 1 on the Billboard 200 and stayed at No. 1 for 13 weeks in 1969.
+It spawned four top four singles on the American pop charts, including the No. 1 hit “Aquarius/Let the Sunshine In” by the Fifth Dimension, which won the Grammy Award for record of the year and best pop vocal performance by a group in 1970.
 Others included “Hair” by the Cowsills, “Good Morning, Starshine” by the singer Oliver and “Easy to Be Hard” by Three Dog Night.
 The cast album itself stayed at No. 1 on the Billboard 200 for 13 weeks

 “Hair” tells the story of Claude and Berger, best buddies who find freedom in the late 1960s.
 Between draft-card burnings, love-ins, bad LSD trips and a parade of protest marches, the two wander through a New York filled with flower children, drugged-out hippies and outraged tourists who don’t approve of the wild goings-on.
 In one song, Claude poignantly sings, “Why do I live, why do I die, tell me where do I go, tell me why.”